lpod/lpod-docs/level1-styles.rst

-- ``width``: the table width (in length, not in columns), provided either in absolute values or as a percentage of the page width; both absolute and relative values may be provided as a string, separated by a space, if needed;
+- ``width``: the table width (in length, not in columns), provided either in absolute values or as a percentage of the page width; both absolute and relative values may be provided as a string, separated by a comma, if needed;
 - ``margin``: to control all the margins of the table;
 - ``margin xxx`` (where xxx is ``left``, ``right``, ``top`` or ``bottom``): to control the margins of the table separately;